lisaalaz/papers/README.md

-A collection of short summaries of NLP papers.
+A collection of short summaries of ML and NLP papers.

 #### Strategic planning and reasoning